 Arles, France's largest municipality in terms of surface area, is located in Provence-Alpes-Côte d'Azur, in the heart of the Bouches-du-Rhône department.
 Important tourist town, it is located about thirty kilometers from Nîmes, in the historic Camargue.

 Labeled City of Art and History, Arles was in the Iron Age one of the main cities of the country before becoming an important site of Roman Gaul under Julius Caesar.
 Annexed to France from the sixteenth century, the town has continued to evolve over the centuries.
 A viticultural city, Arles is today mainly turned towards tourism and photography, revealing to its visitors an important historical and ancient heritage, part of which is classified as a UNESCO World Heritage Site.

 Roman baths of the fourth century BC, the baths of Constantine take place on the banks of the Rhone.
 Classified as Historical Monuments, they still present the caldarium and its swimming pools, as well as parts not yet searched today.
 Remains of the ancient Roman forum survive in the city with the present of classified cryptoportiques.

 Considered one of the oldest religious buildings of Arles, Saint Cesaire Abbey is a former women's monastery founded in the 6th century.
 The building which also reveals a paleochristian basilica is classified as an historic monument.

-Other important churches are found in Arles, like the one of the Major classified with the Historical Monuments and the UNESCO.
+Other important churches are found in Arles, such as the Major Monument and the UNESCO.
 Dedicated to an ancient Romanesque temple during the fifth century, it was modified in the twelfth century before being erected as a collegiate church in the mid-sixteenth century.
 It reveals beautiful elements of Romanesque style, as well as a Louis XIII style facade.
 Also listed, the Saint-Julien church was rebuilt in the seventeenth century and serves as a venue for shows and exhibitions.
 Gothic style, the school of the Dominicans dates from the late fifteenth century and is now decommissioned.
 Classified, it can still be visited today.

 Archaeological museum, the departmental museum Arles Antique unveils all the archaeological collections discovered at Arles.